dharshiyan/Multiclass-Spam-and-Phishing-Message-Detection-/README.md

 | "Let's meet tomorrow at 5 PM"                   | Ham        |
 | "Verify your bank account password immediately" | Phishing   |

+---## Results

+The final Logistic Regression model achieved excellent performance on the test dataset with an overall accuracy of **95.8%**, demonstrating strong generalization capability across all three message categories.

+The model successfully distinguishes phishing attempts from legitimate messages while maintaining high precision and recall.
 ---

 ## 📈 Future Improvements